 Finally, HubSpot is a one-stop shop for everything you need to automate, manage, and scale your marketing activities.
 So, it’s unlikely you’ll need a separate platform or add-on service when you’re ready to go past email marketing to omnichannel marketing, social publishing and monitoring, lead generation, sales, and customer service.

-Choosing between Mailchimp and HubSpot isn’t straightforward.
+Choosing between Intuit Mailchimp and HubSpot isn’t straightforward.
 Each platform has its redeeming qualities and disadvantages.
-Choosing Mailchimp over HubSpot is a matter of your email marketing needs.
-Let’s explore the pros and cons of HubSpot vs. Mailchimp.
+Choosing Intuit Mailchimp over HubSpot is a matter of your email marketing needs.
+Let’s explore the pros and cons of HubSpot vs. Intuit Mailchimp.

 Where HubSpot Shines